mroberts1/BOOTSTRA.386/manual/index.md

 But like most of our Saturday night conversations this disappeared into the ether as fever dreams of future imaginaries fueled by fantasy and confusion.

 ## On the road
 The drive on Sunday to Vegas was a bit much for the 1973 Winnebago.
-It was the only vehicle we could rent that could take a power.
+It was the only vehicle we could rent that had a power outlet.
+Plus it's pretty fun.
 Going to Comdex is kinda like camping.
-OK, not really, we had a hotel.
-It's actually a crucial convention for the tech industry.
+OK, not really, we have a hotel.
+Comdex is a crucial convention for the tech industry.
 If you miss it, then you might as well just go out of business.

 It's the one time a year that companies are foolish enough to demo unannounced products and on top of that, send the actual engineers that are working on them.
 They get exactly zero training on what not to say.
 If you showered them with enough attention, they'd probably give you their SYSOP password to show how clever they were.